-Omicron outbreak: Ambulance crews face record callouts
+Omicron outbreak: Ambulance crews face record callouts - some waiting up to 12 hours

-Ambulances in Auckland are seeing a record number of callouts amid the Omicron outbreak, with some people waiting up to 12 hours for crews to arrive.
+Ambulances are seeing a record number of callouts in Auckland amid the growing Omicron outbreak, with some people waiting up to 12 hours for crews to arrive.

-St John clinical director Dr Tony Smith said every day they were receiving about 100 calls directly related to Covid.
+St John clinical director Dr Tony Smith said each day they were receiving about 100 calls directly related to Covid.

+On top of this, there were an increasing number of people struggling to breathe, with chest pains and battling mental health conditions related to the stress of Omicron, he said.

 "Nationwide we have seen our workload go up by about 10 per cent and this has been disproportionate in Auckland where the workload has gone up by over 20 per cent and we are now seeing record numbers of Aucklanders seeking an ambulance," Smith said.